Open Access publishing versus Quality

 ‘I want to be read’, the famous Dutch writer Multatuli (1820-1887) said.
 The most important outcome of Open Access publishing is that more people can read your work.
 As such, researchers in developing countries, professionals at small companies, and individuals from a broader public who cannot afford to pay for expensive journals, get access to scientific work.
 Consequently, research results are wider read, better used and cited more often (Hajjem et al., 2005; Wang et al., 2015; Piwowar et al., 2018).
 Another advantage is that we keep the copyright to our work when publishing Open Access.

 There are various ways to publish Open Access; one of them is making individual articles Open Access in a subscription journal.
 ‘Big deals’ between Dutch universities and major publishers allow for publishing Open Access in established subscription journals at no extra costs.
 These are so-called “Read and Publish” deals where reading and publishing are included in one package, with the Open Access costs being settled centrally.
-At the moment, more than 11.000 journals are available for WUR authors throughout these deals.
+At the moment, more than 11.000 journals are available for WUR authors throughout these substance abuse essay.
 The intention is that in the long term we will no longer pay these publishers for reading, but for publishing.
 In this way, almost all of the research that we publish in subscription journals, will become Open Access.

 However, low-quality articles are published not only in such obvious predatory journals; this problem also extends to a broader group of low-quality journals.
 Here, even for an experienced scientist, it is much more difficult to recognise a low-quality article.
 Additionally, students and scientists may use this work as foundation for their own work and cite to it.
 The other way around, there is a risk of accidently publishing a quality article in a predatory journal.